vertexproject/synapse/docs/synapse/support.rst

 -----

 Best effort chat based support is available through the `Synapse Slack`_.
-You can find Vertex Project analysts, developers, and other users who can help with questions you may have.
+You can find Vertex Project analysts, engineers, and other users who can help with questions you may have.

 Service Desk